What will you tell me, if I ask you what’s the major goal in your life right now?

 This exercise will help to find out your high priority wishes in each area.

-You can set goals in those area.
+You can set goals in that area.

 1. Setting vague or unrealistic goals